fmolnar-notredame/csb_powergrid/basin_stability/README.md

 ## Results

+In the subfolder for each power-grid network, we have:
 - `data_beta_tilde.mat`: Basin results when using `beta==beta_tilde` (homogeneous optimum)
 - `data_beta_sa.mat`: Basin results when using `beta==beta_sa` (heterogeneous optimum)